robertjhassna/Recipes-Website/README.md

 # Recipes-Website
-A basic html website using links, images, and lists to display several recipe pages accessible through a main page.
+A basic html website using links, images, and lists to display recipes accessible through a main page.